aoiflux/rohy/LLD.md

 ### Add a correlation algorithm

-1. Implement `autograph.Algorithm` — pure, deterministic, writes nothing.
+1. Implement `autograph.Algorithm` — pure, deterministic, writes nothing, and does not mutate the `Dataset` it is handed (it is shared by every rule in the build).
-2. Register it in `autograph.registry` under a `consts.Algo*` name.
-3. Accept the name in rule validation.

-No caller changes. `graphbuild` dispatches through `autograph.Generate`.
+2. Register it in `autograph.registry`, and add a descriptor to `consts.Algorithms` naming the fields it reads. 🔒 A test asserts the two agree in **both** directions.
+3. Describe any new field in `rules/schema.go` with `AppliesTo` naming your algorithm, and validate it in `rules/validate.go` — dispatching on the algorithm, not unconditionally.
+4. Add fixture cases to `backend/rules/testdata/validation-cases.json` **first**: it drives both the Go and the JS validator, so a rule enforced on one side only is a red test.
+5. Document it in RULES.md §7 and §8 — especially §8, which states what a match *establishes*.

+No caller changes: `graphbuild` dispatches through `autograph.GenerateWith`.
+Adding an algorithm does **not** bump the rule format version — a build that lacks the implementation refuses the name, which is the guard a version would otherwise be (RULES.md §5).

+### Add a correlation field

+1. **Append** to `consts.CorrelationSlots` — never reorder or reuse a slot (§5.6).
+2. Add its source field names, class and length bound alongside.
+3. Bump `consts.CorrelationKeyVersion`, so existing events become detectably stale and the backfill re-reads them.
+4. Check `TestCorrelationProjectionBudget` still passes.
+If it does not, shrink the vocabulary — do not raise the ceiling.

 ### Add an ingestion source